ibm-cloud-docs/watsonxdata/configuring-bob.md

 {:pre: .pre}
 {:video: .video}

-# Configuring IBM Bob
+# Configuring IBM Bob to connect to the MCP server
 {: #configuring-bob}

-This section explains how to configure IBM Bob to connect to the MCP server using the server executable.
+After you install the MCP server on your local machine, you must configure IBM Bob to connect to the MCP server.

 ## Configuration file location
 {: #configuring-bob-cfl}